manymoments/manymoments.github.io/_posts/2020-12-04-raft-liveness-full-omission.md

 ---
-title: Raft does not Guarantee Liveness in the face of Omission Faults.
+title: Raft does not Guarantee Liveness in the face of Network Faults.
 date: 2020-12-04 09:01:00 -05:00
 published: false
 ---